lapalisse/FlexTimer/README.md

   - being easy to use on modern systems with little effort (ex: on Unix systems)
   - it can run on modern systems too, and be quite efficient
   - putting processor in wait mode to prevent electric consumption
+  - it is not multi-threaded, and will probably never be